- Is my trademark protected just because I am using it in my business?

 - How difficult is it to register a trademark and how long does it take?

 The tricky part is to decide which mark exactly you need to register and in what form: your logo as a figurative mark?
 The name of your company or product as a word mark?
 Or both word and logo?
 And are you sure that the mark does not infringe any other person’s rights – have you done a trademark search?
-The next challenging step is to prepare a comprehensive list of goods and services for which registration will be valid: the trademark may be registered only with respect to certain goods or services for which it will be used in practice.
+The next challenging step is to prepare a comprehensive list of goods and services for which registration will be valid: it is recommendable to register the trademark with respect to certain goods or services for which it will be used in practice.
 It is advisable to involve a trademark attorney in this selection process.
 However, if that is not possible, patent agencies have a lot of free information materials, and they also offer consultations.

 Registering a trademark is very easy and straightforward.
 In the Baltics, it can be done by filing an electronic application on the webpage of each country’s patent agency.
 If you already know what you want to register, and what goods or services the mark will cover, registration takes less than an hour.
 In Belarus, there is no procedure for filing an electronic application.
 Instead, the application should be filed in paper form with the local patent agency.